1. What characteristics must a trademark have to be registered?

 2. Are there inventions that cannot be patented?

 Yes.
 It is not possible to patent discoveries, scientific theories and mathematical methods, plans, principles and methods for intellectual, entertainment or business activities, computer programs, presentations of information, methods for surgical or therapeutic treatment or diagnostic methods for human and animal bodies, animal breeds, plant varieties and everything that is not a product of human invention but already exists in nature.
 There are dedicated protection laws for plant varieties and software.
 Under certain conditions, the software may also be patented.

 A patent grants its holder the exclusive right to use the invention and make a profit from it.
 In particular, the patent confers the exclusive right to produce, use, market, sell, or import the patented product for those purposes.

 Patents are valid for twenty years from the filing date.
 In certain sectors (in particular the pharmaceutical industry), a limited extension is available to compensate for the delay between the filing of the application and the granting of authorization to market medicinal product.
 The patent remains valid throughout its duration only if maintenance fees (usually annual) are paid.

-5. What are the differences between a European and an EC patent?
+5. What are the differences between a European and an EU patent?

-Currently there is no an EC patent as such, i.e. a single patent valid throughout the EU.
-However, the legislative changes in progress at EU level which should soon bring about the establishment of a unitary patent with these characteristics.
+Currently a EU patent as such, i.e. a single patent valid throughout the EU, does not exist.
+However, legislative changes in progress at EU level should soon bring about the establishment of a unitary patent with these characteristics as well as the opening of a Unified Patent Court (UPC).
 The unitary patent will be granted according to procedures currently in force at the European Patent Office, but it will be possible to designate the European Union collectively instead of individual states.
-At this moment in time, Italy and Spain have not agreed to this proposal and therefore it would not be possible to include these countries in a unitary designation.
-Nonetheless, their individual designation would still be possible, as is the case with the procedures currently in force.
+Brexit and a compliant before the Germany Constitutional Court, however, render the beginning of the Unitary Patent and the opening of the Unified Patent Court uncertain.